vinnymeller/twm/README.md

 ## What features does it have?

-- [x] fuzzy find user-defined workspaces to open in tmux
+- Fuzzy find workspaces to open in tmux
-- [x] no external dependencies (unless you count tmux?)
-- [x] define separate types of workspaces (e.g. python, node, rust, etc) to handle them differently
-- [x] define global layouts to initialize your newly-opened workspaces with
+- Is able to open workspaces in tmux even if not run from within a tmux session
+- Highly configurable
-- [x] default layouts optional for each workspace type
+- Define different default behaviors for different workspace types
-- [x] option to override default layouts with any global layout
-- [x] local layouts within workspace directories to take precedence over defaults
-- [x] option to open an arbitrary directory as a new workspace
-- [x] blazingly fast (in spite of my code not because of it - rust!)
-- [x] will open tmux properly whether it is already running or not
-- [x] sets env variables within your tmux session to make it easy to write helper scripts and keybinds
+- Sets useful environment variables (prefixed with `TWM_`) within your sessions to simplify extending `twm`'s functionality with other scripts
-- [ ] tests (coming soon i swear)
-- [ ] search up directories to see if you can inherit local layout from a parent (useful for worktrees)
-- [ ] support for more complex matching (e.g. regex, glob, combined include/exclude lists)
-- [ ] just general code improvements i hope

-I've tried to make sure to not add anything I can easily accomplish with other tools or simple scripts, e.g. `tmux-sessionizer` has builtin support for Git Worktrees, but I didn't like how it was implemented.

-The example config will have each worktree show up as a separate workspace
+I've explicitly avoided adding anything to `twm` that can be easily accomplished with scripts or other tools to a) avoid bloating this codebase and b) not force my workflow on anyone else.

+With that said, if it is *possible* but particularly *difficult* to accomplish something with other tools, I'm open to adding it.

+Examples of things that definitely won't be added:

+- Killing a workspace session and opening the most recent/default/etc one.
+Very simple shell script.

+Example I'm on the fence about:
+- Support for git worktrees. `tmux-sessionizer` has this, but I don't like how it's implemented.
+I have my own script for handling worktrees, but I don't particularly love it either, and it's not a trivial script.
+I do like it better though.

 ## Usage
 ```
-A utility for managing workspaces in tmux
+twm (tmux workspace manager) is a customizable tool for managing workspaces in tmux sessions.

+Workspaces are defined as a directory matching any workspace pattern from your configuration.
+If no configuration is set, any directory containing a `.git` file/folder or a `.twm.yaml` file is considered a workspace.

 Usage: twm [OPTIONS]

 Options:
+  -l, --layout
-  -l, --layout       Prompt user to select a layout to open the workspace with
+          Prompt user to select a globally-defined layout to open the workspace with.

+          Using this option will override any other layout definitions.

-  -p, --path <PATH>  Open the given path as a workspace
+  -p, --path <PATH>
+          Open the given path as a workspace.

+          Using this option does not require that the path be a valid workspace according to your configuration.

-  -n, --name <NAME>  Force the workspace to be opened with the given name
+  -n, --name <NAME>
+          Force the workspace to be opened with the given name.

+          twm will not store any knowledge of the fact that you manually named the workspace.
+I.e. if you open the workspace at path `/home/user/dev/api` and name it `jimbob`, and then open the same workspace again manually, you will have two instances of the workspace open with different names.

+  -d, --dont-attach
+          Don't attach to the workspace session after opening it

+  -h, --help
-  -h, --help         Print help
+          Print help (see a summary with '-h')

+  -V, --version
-  -V, --version      Print version
+          Print version

 ```

 ### Environment Variables